 Operational Control Field Service Data Units (OCF_SDUs) shall be transferred over a space link with the VC_OCF Service.
 The OCF Flag in the transfer frame primary header signals the presence or absence of this service.

-Although the transfer of OCF_SDUs is carried within the Virtual Channel frame that by management can provide the OCF service, the creation of OCF_SDUs by the sending user may or may not be synchronized with the Virtual Channel.
+Although the transfer of OCF_SDUs is carried within the Virtual Channel frame that by management can provide the OCF service, the creation of OCF_SDUs by the sending user may or may not be synchronized with a singleVirtual Channel.
 Such synchronization, if required for timing or other purposes, is a mission-design issue.

 NOTES